Housing Figures: Builder Confidence at Record High, Lumber a Concern

 Builder confidence returned to a record high in August.
 NAHB and Wells Fargo’s Housing Market Index rose to 78 this month.
 That matches a previous record set in December 1998.
 Confidence rose the highest in the West, jumping 15 points to 78.
 All indices used to measure conditions, including current sales conditions and sales expectations, saw gains.
 [Housing Wire]

 New homes now more expensive thanks to lumber.
-The average price of a new home has increased by approximately $16,000 from April thanks to surge in lumber prices.
+The average price of a new home has increased by approximately $16,000 from April thanks to a surge in lumber prices.
 That’s according to NAHB which found that the increase takes into account softwood lumber used in sheathing, flooring, underlayment and roofing, just to name a few areas.
 [NAHB Now]

 Sales of large homes are up 21 percent.
 Redfin found that the typical home sold from the end of July to mid-August was 3.7 percent larger than in 2019.
 That represents about 1,700 square feet and compares to an average year-over-year growth of only 0.4 percent from 2015 to 2019.
 The numbers continue to indicate that the pandemic has spurred a desire for larger homes.
 [Redfin]